-- assessment of the health and safety risks to which workers are exposed in the course of their work activity; - identification of the prevention and protection measures adopted to safeguard the workers and of the programme of measures deemed appropriate to upgrade safety levels within the short term; - identification of the procedures for implementing the measures so identified, and of the corporate structures and officers responsible for them, who shall be solely persons possessing the appropriate competences and powers; - identification of the officer responsible for the prevention and protection service, of the Workers' safety representatives and of the competent medical doctors who have participated in the risk assessment; - identification of the tasks which might expose workers to specific risks requiring proven professional skills, specific experience and appropriate training and updating.
+- assessment of the health and safety risks to which workers are exposed in the course of their work activity; - identification of the prevention and protection measures adopted to safeguard the workers and of the programme of measures deemed appropriate to upgrade safety levels within the short term; - identification of the procedures for implementing the measures so identified, and of the corporate structures and officers responsible for them, who shall be solely persons possessing the appropriate competences and powers; - identification of the Officer Responsible for the Prevention and Protection Service, of the Workers' Safety Representatives and of the Competent Medical Doctors who have participated in the risk assessment; - identification of the tasks which might expose workers to specific risks requiring proven professional skills, specific experience and appropriate training and updating.

 This Document is prepared in compliance with national legislation and national and European guidelines (ISPESL, INAIL, UNI-EN-ISO, European Agency for Safety and Health at Work).
-More specifically, the "Guidelines for a Health and Safety Management System at Work (SGSL)" are hereby incorporated as set forth by UNI - INAIL (Italian Workers' Compensation Authority) in September 2001.
+More specifically, the UNI-UNAIL "Guidelines for a Health and Safety Management System at Work (SGSL)" were implemented in September 2001.
 To this end, the Risk Assessment Document identifies, within the corporate organisation, the responsibilities, procedures, processes and resources for the implementation of its own prevention policy in compliance with applicable health and safety regulations.
-The same

-Document describes the specific methods with which the organisation meets the requirements of the aforesaid Guidelines and outlines the operational processes and corporate documents aimed at guaranteeing the fulfilment of the provisions laid down by Article 30 - Organisation and management models - of Legislative Decree 81/2008.
+The same Document describes the methods with which the organisation meets the requirements of the aforesaid Guidelines and outlines the operational processes and corporate documents aimed at guaranteeing the fulfilment of the provisions laid down by Article 30 - Organisation and management models - of the Consolidated Law.